The anabolic window: does it exist?

 - Sleep well to encourage muscle healing and growth.
 Find out how sleep affects your overall health.

-- Cut down alcohol and stop smoking.
+- Cut down on alcohol and stop smoking.

 - Keep stress levels low — the stress hormone cortisol can have negative effects on muscle growth.
 Keep an eye on your cortisol levels and inflammatory markers with our Ultimate Performance Blood Test, specifically designed for athletes.